BU-Data-Science-Association/codespaces-r/README.md

+# BU Data Science Association: R Workshop in Github Codespaces
+### Thanks to David Smith for template (his readme and instructions for how to use are below; we have only replaced his workshop)

 # Zero-setup R workshops with GitHub Codespaces

 This is the repository supporting the presentation "Zero-setup R workshops with GitHub Codespaces".